datastore/datastore.objects/README.md

 ### Model

-`datastore-objects` provides a class that you inherit from to define your models. datastore.objects.Model handles the datastore serializing and deserializing, attribute validation, etc.
+`datastore.objects` provides a class that you inherit from to define your models. datastore.objects.Model handles the datastore serializing and deserializing, attribute validation, etc.